 Modern Mattress Retail Market Dynamics

-The current market study is based on physical identification of 16,000+ mattress selling outlets in 115 cities and then a detailed survey of 7200 outlets.
+The current market study is based on the physical identification of 16,000+ mattress-selling outlets in 115 cities and then a detailed survey of 7200 outlets.

 ISPF plans to track this market periodically to identify market trends with respect to retail channels, product mix and pricing.
 This will surely help companies to face changes sweeping the marketplace, in terms of new players, concepts, channels and innovations in the market.